Binary Search Tree in Action (Basic Operations)

 Before reading this article, you should first learn:

-The basic operations of a BST mainly rely on the "left is smaller, right is larger" property, allowing for binary search-like operations within a binary tree, thus making element search very efficient.
-For example, the following is a valid binary tree:
+The basic operations of BST mainly rely on the "left smaller, right bigger" property.
+This allows us to do binary search-like operations in the tree, making it very efficient to find an element.
+For example, the following is a valid binary search tree:

 void BST(TreeNode root, int target) {